-Intravenous Administration for UC and CD
+Intravenous Administration

 - ENTYVIO should be administered by a healthcare provider prepared to manage hypersensitivity reactions including anaphylaxis, if they occur [see Warnings and Precautions (5.1)].
 Appropriate monitoring and medical support measures should be available for immediate use.
-Observe patients during infusion and until the infusion is complete. - Reconstitute and dilute ENTYVIO lyophilized powder prior to administration as a 30-minute intravenous infusion [see Dosage and Administration (2.4)].
+Observe patients during infusion and until the infusion is complete. - Reconstitute and dilute ENTYVIO lyophilized powder prior to administration as a 30-minute intravenous infusion [see Dosage and Administration (2.3)].